Parvo in Dogs

 The prognosis for your dog will depend on the severity of the infection.
-Research suggests that as long as the appropriate supportive care is provided, approximately 68% to 92% of dogs with canine parvovirus will make a full recovery.
+Research suggests that as long as the appropriate supportive care is provided, approximately 68% to 92% of dogs with canine parvovirus will make a full recovery, typically within one week.
 In general, dogs that survive through the first two to four days of parvo treatment are more likely to make a full recovery.
 However, dogs with sepsis, parvo-related heart disease, and dogs with prolonged illnesses usually have a poor prognosis.

 Most of the management and recovery period will take place in a hospital setting.
 Your dog will be quarantined and monitored to give her the best chance of recovering.
 Once your dog is stable, she will be released into your care.

 Parvovirus is a preventable disease.
 While in the hospital, your veterinarian and veterinary staff will follow quarantine procedures to prevent the spread of the disease to unvaccinated or immunocompromised dogs.
 Once your dog has recovered, be sure not to introduce unvaccinated dogs into any home environments you have not been able to thoroughly disinfect, like outdoor areas.
 Additionally, dogs can continue to shed parvovirus in their stool for up to 14 days after recovery, so be sure to avoid dog parks, doggie daycare, and play dates during this time.